Review: Piranesi by Susanna Clarke

 Lost in a Video Game Map

 Getting lost in a can happen video game until I figure out the landmarks.
 I marvel about the worlds of Zelda.
 Was this tiny world ever confusing to navigate?
-Sometimes yes (Wind Waker and Twilight Princess) and sometimes I never figure them out.
+Sometimes, yes (in Wind Waker and Twilight Princess) and sometimes I never figure out the map like in Zelda II.
+(I had a strange confidence as a child when it came to navigating buses, sign up to my newsletter for that story!)

 I remember playing the Assassin’s Creed 2, which is set in Firenze Italy, and the game imitated reality so closely that I recognized where to go because I’d visited the real Firenze.
 (Or was it the other way around.)